Political History - A summary

 Political Parties in Aruba

-Currently, Aruba has seven political parties.
-These are listed below.
+Currently, Aruba has the following political parties.

-- M.E.P.
-(Movimiento Electoral di Pueblo)
+• MEP (Movimiento Electoral di Pueblo)

-- P.P.A.
-(Partido Patriotico Arubano)
+• UPP-PPA (Partido Patriotico Arubano)